Sc4ramouche/blog/README.md

 * Sanitise HTML
 * Implement `Stringer` interface for AST nodes, so that they can be neatly printed.
 * Maybe ordered lists
+* Sort articles on the home page
+* Display date within articles